Cisco VoIP - Basic Troubleshooting for Desk Phones

 - Is the cable plugged securely into the wall jack?

-- Is the cable plugged securely into the port on the phone?
+- Is the cable plugged securely into the network port (3 box symbol) on the phone?
 The cable should lead from the wall port directly to the phone.

 - Is the cable plugged securely into the computer?
-The cable should lead from the phone directly to the computer.
+The cable should lead from the PC port (1 box symbol) on the phone directly to the computer.

 - Are any of the cable connections loose or poorly fitted?
 The cable should not be jammed into a jack but it also should not be wiggly.
 Old cables are a common issue.
 If you can hold the cable a “certain way” in the jack and the Ethernet reconnects this is an indicator of a bad cable.
 If this is a problem, please replace the cable.